tbklang/documentation/docs/implementation/38-meta.md

 There are some core interfaces which various `Statement`(s) (parser nodes) can implement in order to be able to be manipulated by the meta-processor, we describe these in this section.
+These are all defined in `source/tlang/compiler/symbols/mcro.d`.

 #### the `MStatementSearchable`